jermwatt/jobseekr/README.md

 - Convenience: JobSeekr provides a user-friendly interface and tools that make the process of creating customized resumes and cover letters convenient and hassle-free.

 Don't let your job applications go unnoticed.
 Elevate your chances of success with JobSeekr, the Chrome extension that empowers you to create compelling, keyword-optimized resumes and cover letters.
 Save time, gain valuable insights, and improve your employability with JobSeekr.

+## Content script table of contents

+A summary of the current set of content scripts - organized by directory:

+**Keyword Analyzer:** Provides tools for cleaning and organizing keywords, facilitating their use in job pages and resumes.

+**Highlighter:** Offers scripts and utilities for visually distinguishing keywords.
+It underlines keywords in red when they are present in the job post but not in the target resume, and in green when they are present in both.

+**Job Extractor:** Includes functions and utilities for accurately extracting essential job description details from LinkedIn job posts opened in browser tabs.

+**Popup:** Manages utilities and state control for the popup.html file, ensuring smooth functionality and user interaction.